deveshjain0/datahub-learn/network-documentation/matic/tutorials/Chainlink-Betting-Game-on-Matic.md

 # How to use Chainlink

-Chainlink is an external data provider for the polygon blockchain, so it's an oracle service which means that it provides real-world data to smart contacts.
-In this, chainlink is used to provide price feeds to smart contracts.
-We are also focussing on chainlink ability to provide randomness to smart contracts which is an essential feature for the betting game.
+Chainlink is an external data provider for the Polygon blockchain, so it's an oracle service which means that it provides real-world data to smart contacts.
+In this tutorial, Chainlink is used to provide price feeds to smart contracts.
+We are also focusing on Chainlink's ability to provide randomness to smart contracts, which is an essential feature for the betting game.

 # Betting game functionality

 So basically the user makes a bet directly on our smart contract by calling the game function and what they do is they bet on a dice roll.
-And so they bet the lowest value or the highest value, which is going to be either `one to three` or `three to six`.
-They provide a random seed for that number and if they win twice the amount of cryptocurrency that they bet.
-And if not, then they lose the cryptocurrency.
+They bet the lowest value or the highest value, which is going to be either **one to three** or **three to six**.
+They provide a random seed for that number and if they win, twice the amount of cryptocurrency that they bet is sent to them.
+If their bet is unsuccessful, then they lose the cryptocurrency.

-In this tutorial, we go through:
+We will go through:
 - The Chainlink request & receive cycle
 - Using the LINK token
 - How to use request & receive with Chainlink Oracles